How Much Is an X-ray for Dogs? Stomach, Chest & More

 Pet X-rays vary in cost depending on certain factors.
 Things that contribute to the cost of an X-ray include:

-- whether a dog needs to be sedated
+- Whether a dog needs to be sedated

-- how many views the vet must take
+- How many views the vet takes

-- the area of the body being X-rayed.
+- The area of the body being X-rayed

 On average, a pet X-ray can cost $50 to $400.
 A dog’s size, breed, medical history, and medical problems affect the cost.
 Of course, emergencies such as a dog swallowing a foreign object will cost more than a routine screening X-ray.